Summary of Developments:

 The claimants allege that the tortious act can be imputed to Boliden because it did not exercise reasonable care in disposing of its waste, the consequences of its actions were foreseeable, the risk that the damage would occur was high, and the magnitude of damage considerable.In particular, it is argued that the defendant would or should have known PROMEL could not process the waste.
 This is evidenced in part by the defendant’s patent application made before exporting the waste, in which they claimed only they had the technology to make the waste safe.

 County Court of Skellefteå, Sweden.

-The claimants are arguing that Chilean law ought to apply on the grounds that the harms predate the effective date of European treaties that provide uniform "choice of law" rules throughout Europe, so Sweden's "choice of law" rules will be applied.
+The claimants argued that Chilean law ought to apply on the grounds that the harms predate the effective date of European treaties that provide uniform "choice of law" rules throughout Europe, so Sweden's "choice of law" rules will be applied.
 The choice of law should therefore be determined according to the jurisdiction of harm.

 The case was filed on 12th September 2013 at the County Court of Skellefteå, Sweden.

 The trial was held in October and November 2017.
 Three judges presided over the hearing.
-Judgment is due to be handed down on 8th March 2018.

 Claimants: Over 800 Chileans from the town of Arica, Chile.

 ♦ Business & Human Rights Resource Center coverage.